alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-import-drugs-and-medicines.markdown

 ###Unlicensed medicines

-An unlicensed medicinal product may only be supplied in order to meet the special needs of an individual patient.
+An unlicensed medicinal product can only be granted to meet the special needs of an individual patient.

 [SME question: what defines these patients’ special needs?]